-In June 2020, we entered into a credit agreement and guaranty, or the Credit Agreement, with Perceptive Credit, an affiliate of Perceptive Advisors LLC, or Perceptive Advisors, which is one of our significant stockholders.
-The Credit Agreement provided for a \$20.0 million senior secured delayed draw term loan facility.
+In June 2020, we entered into a credit agreement and guaranty, or the Credit Agreement, with Perceptive Credit Holdings III, LP, which arrangement matures in June 2024.
+The Credit Agreement provided for a \$20.0 million senior secured delayed draw term loan facility, though we only drew down \$12.5 million of that amount and our ability to borrow the remaining \$7.5 million tranche expired in June 2021.
 The Credit Agreement is secured by a lien on substantially all of our and our subsidiaries' assets, including, but not limited to, shares of our subsidiaries, our current and future intellectual property, insurance, trade and intercompany receivables, inventory and equipment, and contract rights.
 The Credit Agreement requires us to meet specified minimum cash requirements, as described below, and contains various affirmative and negative covenants that limit our ability to engage in specified types of transactions.
 These covenants, which are subject to customary exceptions, limit our ability to, without Perceptive Credit's prior written consent, effect any of the following, among other things:

-- sell, lease, transfer or otherwise dispose of certain assets; - acquire another company or business or enter into a merger or similar transaction with third parties; - incur additional indebtedness; - make investments; - enter into certain inbound and outbound licenses of intellectual property, subject to certain exceptions; - encumber or permit liens on certain assets; and - pay dividends and make other restricted payments with respect to our common stock.
+- sell, lease, transfer or otherwise dispose of certain assets; - acquire another company or business or enter into a merger or similar transaction with third parties; - incur additional indebtedness; - make investments; - enter into certain inbound and outbound licenses of intellectual property, subject to certain exceptions; - · encumber or permit liens on certain assets; and - pay dividends and make other restricted payments with respect to our common stock.